gdsc-uol-23-24/google-solution-challenge/README.md

     - `algorithm.py`: Manages data from the backend, extracting, classifying, and assessing drawings sent from the frontend.
     - `Models` folder: Contains pre-trained models for drawing classification and assessment.

-- **Additional Components**
 - The code for training our model is located on a separate branch.
 You can access and review it by visiting the following link: [Our Models](https://github.com/gdsc-uol-23-24/google-solution-challenge/tree/feature/how-we-train-our-model/model_training).

 ## Prerequisites